iamkirankumaryadav/Library/Statistics/Important Statistical Terms.md

 - `Standard Deviation`: The average amount of `variability` (Scatter plot)
 - `Variance`: Squared deviations from mean.
 (Actual - Predicted)<sup>2</sup>

+### **Skewness**
+- Skewness is a measures of how symmetrical the distribution of datapoints in a dataset or a sample.

 ### Variables
 - There are two main types of variables in a dataset.
 - `Numerical`: Represents numbers that meant to be `aggregated`.